Microlocal Theory of Legendrian Links and Cluster Algebras: Construction of Quasi-Cluster Structures on Sheaf Moduli

 In this section we develop the necessary results to study the geometry of the moduli stack $\FM(\La,T)$ associated to $\La=\La(\bG)$ and prove Theorem \ref{thm:main}.
-In particular, we introduce microlocal merodromies in Subsection \ref{ssec:clusterAvars} which, as we will prove, become the cluster $\mathcal{A}$-variables. which.
-The construction of the cluster structures is obtained purely by symplectic geometric means, using the results for Legendrian weaves from Section \ref{sec:weaves} above and \cite{CasalsZaslow} and the microlocal theory of sheaves \cite{GKS_Quantization,KashiwaraSchapira_Book,STZ_ConstrSheaves}.
-The proof of its existence also requires a couple of results from algebraic geometry, which we present in detail as well.
+In particular, we introduce microlocal merodromies in Subsection \ref{ssec:clusterAvars} which, as we will prove, become the cluster $\mathcal{A}$-variables.
+The construction of the cluster structures is obtained purely by symplectic geometric means, using the results for Legendrian weaves from Section \ref{sec:weaves} above and \cite{CasalsZaslow} and the microlocal theory of sheaves \cite{Sheaves1,KashiwaraSchapira_Book,STZ_ConstrSheaves}.
 Let us review what we have developed in Sections \ref{sec:gridplabic} and \ref{sec:weaves} thus far.
 Given a GP-graph $\bG$, we constructed the following list of objects: \begin{itemize} \itemsep{0.5em} \item[(i)] A Legendrian link $\La=\La(\bG)$, which is a $(-1)$ closure of a positive braid $\beta(\bG)$. \item[(ii)] An exact Lagrangian filling $L=L(\ww)$ of $\La$ called the \emph{initial filling}.
 This exact Lagrangian filling $L$ is obtained as the Lagrangian projection of the Legendrian lift associated with the spatial front defined by the \emph{initial weave} $\ww=\ww(\bG)$. \item[(iii)] A collection of \emph{initial absolute cycles} $\fS(\bG)$, which form an $\mathbb{L}$-compressing system for $L$ and can be described by $\sf Y$-trees on $\ww$. \item[(iv)] A skew-symmetric intersection pairing on the lattice $H_1(L)$.
 This intersection pairing can be computed directly from the GP-graph $\bG$. \end{itemize}

 By specifying an additional generic set of \emph{marked points} $T\subset \La$ with at least one marked point per component, we also obtain the lattice $H_1(L,T)$, which contains $H_1(L)$ and hence the linearly independent subset $\fS(\bG)$.
 The skew-symmetric pairing on $H_1(L)$ extends naturally to a skew-symmetric pairing on $H_1(L,T)$.
 By Poincar\'e duality, we can identify the dual lattice of $H_1(L,T)$ with the relative homology $H_1(L\setminus T, \Lambda\setminus T)$.
 Any completion of $\fS(\bG)$ to a basis $\fB$ of $H_1(L,T)$ gives rise to a unique dual basis $\fB^\vee$ of $H_1(L\setminus T,\Lambda\setminus T)$.